 You will do the standing overhead press because it increases the strength of your base and teaches you how to use your body as a unit to transmit force from your feet through your torso to your arms.

 You can do the standing overhead press with a barbell or an X3 bar and resistance bands.
-The barbell has the advantage of systematic incremental progression, while resistance bands have the advantage of providing increased resistance in the overhead position where you are stronger.
+Either has the advantage of systematic incremental progression, while resistance bands have the advantage of providing increased resistance in the overhead position where you are stronger.

 The barbell press is fundamental and superior to the dumbbell press for several reasons, including: 1) it is easier to load and systematically progress a barbell than dumbbells; 2) it is easier to safely get a barbell to your shoulders – using a rack – than to get dumbbells of adequate weight to your shoulders; and 3) overall the barbell provides a superior neuromuscular stimulus due to a combination of stabilizing and greater load.1

-The handstand is a fundamental gymnastic strength training vertical pushing exercise.
+The handstand press is a fundamental gymnastic strength training vertical pushing exercise.

-If you are following a handstand development course, you can incorporate it in the Elastic Strength program as an alternate or addition to standing overhead press.
+If you desire, you can incorporate it in the Gaining Strength program as an alternate or addition to standing overhead press.

 1. Fimland, M. (2013).
 Effects of Body Position and Loading Modality on Muscle Activity and Strength in Shoulder Presses.
 Journal of Strength and Conditioning Research, 27(7), 1824–1831-1824&ndash-ndash;1831-1824–1831.